SCADA System Applications in Energy Management

 • Monitors wind speed, turbine rotation, and energy production.

-• Controls blade angles to optimize wind energy capture.
+• Controls blade angles to optimize wind capture.

 Battery Energy Storage Management